citp/privacy-policy-historical/n/ng/ngm/ngm.com.md

 * You may direct us not to send you promotional materials from National Geographic, our affiliates, and our licensees.
 * You may direct us not to share your information with selected other organizations for offers of their products and services.
-* You may subscribe or unsubscribe to e-mail newsletters by going to [nationalgeographic.com/community/register.html](https://web.archive.org/web/20100624025314id_/http%3A//ngm.nationalgeographic.com/www.nationalgeographic.com/community/register.html)
+* You may subscribe or unsubscribe to e-mail newsletters by going to [nationalgeographic.com/community/register.html](http://www.nationalgeographic.com/community/register.html)

-Uses of Information
+Your Personal Information

 * We use the information we collect to provide the services you request.
 Our services may include the display of personalized content and advertising.
 * We use your information to inform you of other products or services offered by National Geographic, our affiliates, and our licensees.